autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 - the `address` of the validator is registered
 - the `msg.sender` address of the transaction is equal to the validator's `treasury` address
-- the validator state must be `paused`
+- the validator state must not be `active`; it must be `paused` or `jailed`
+- if the validator state is `jailed`, the validator's `jailReleaseBlock` is less than the current block number at the time of the call

 Validator re-activation is executed on transaction commit.
 New stake delegations to the validator are accepted and the validator is included in the consensus committee selection algorithm at epoch end.